 Correlate Real-User Monitoring With Synthetic Transaction Monitoring

-Real User Monitoring is great for diagnosing specific user or network issues but doesn’t notify you before a user is affected.
+Real User Monitoring is great for diagnosing specific user, browser, or network issues but doesn’t notify you before a user is affected.
 RUM doesn’t help with outage prediction or help you in advance.

 Deploy CloudReady synthetics along with Service Watch to capture the complete picture.
 Know in advance of a problem — know before a business unit is impacted.

 Real User Monitoring Plus Synthetics In One Platform

 Monitor proactively to know in advance, get complete coverage for every user, every network, every app.

 Pinpoint the issue — down to the server, resource, CDN, ISP and network hop for every user no matter where they roam.